dojo/cli/README.md

 The CLI is the officially supported way to create and maintain Dojo 2 apps.

-**WARNING** This is _beta_ software.
-While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
-This is not yet production ready, so you should use at your own risk.

 - [Why use this cli?](#why-use-this-cli)
 - [Usage](#usage)
   - [Prerequisites](#prerequisites)